 By living in a capitalistic society, you’re constantly exposed to sales pitches and commercials trying to sell you products.
-As a result, you develop this knee-jerk reaction whenever confronted by someone who wants to sell you their wares.
-You’re convinced that they are trying to take you for a ride, somehow.
+As a result, you develop this knee-jerk reaction when confronted by someone who wants to sell you their wares.
+You’re convinced they are somehow trying to take you for a ride.
 Gone are the days when a buyer is approached by a seller and that buyer assumes the sale is mutually beneficial.

-If I go out on the town on a Saturday looking for a new refrigerator, I’ll feel perfectly comfortable speaking with the salesperson at Sears.
+If I go out on a Saturday looking for a new refrigerator, I’ll feel perfectly comfortable speaking with the salesperson at Sears.
 After all, we’re speaking on my terms.
-However, if I went to Sears for a lawnmower and that same salesperson initiates a conversation about their refrigerators, then my first thought is this: This person is trying to take advantage of me.
-The product is identical, but because I didn’t have that initial need, they become extremely wary of the salesperson.
+However, if I go to Sears for a lawnmower and that same salesperson initiates a conversation about their refrigerators, then my first thought is: This person is trying to take advantage of me.
+The product is identical, but because I didn’t have that initial need, I would become extremely wary of the salesperson.

-When it comes to fundraisers, the benefit that a donor will get out of their money is much less tangible compared to a buyer perusing a selection of home appliances.
-It’s a donation to an organization, which means they have to make their decision based off promises, trusting that their money is making a difference in a place they can’t directly see.
-The difference isn’t immediate either—whether it’s helping the community, or helping the less privileged in a third-world country, that change will be hard to see, and it won’t happen for weeks or even months after they sign that check.
+When it comes to fundraisers, the benefit for a donor is much less tangible compared to a buyer perusing a selection of home appliances.
+Donors choose what organizations to give to based off promises, trusting their money will make a difference in a place they can’t directly see.
+The difference isn’t immediate either.
+Whether it’s helping the community, or helping the less privileged in a third-world country, that change will be hard to see.
+Also, it won’t happen for weeks or even months after they give.

 In a way, asking for money is on par with begging.
-As a donor, your money can go towards helping someone with no direct benefit for you, but that small voice in your head wonders whether the person/cause asking for money is legitimate.
-Often times, this voice triumphs because giving away money is hard enough as it is.
-Bad apples have sullied the name of nonprofit—organizations like Kids Wish Network and the Cancer Fund of America only spend 1-3% of their donations on direct cash aid, with the vast majority of their income going to solicitors marketing their organization.
-Because of places like this, along with others that have permeated the media with their scandals, people are questioning the validity of organizations with even the most innocent of mission statements.
+As a donor, your money can go toward helping someone with no direct benefit for you.
+But that small voice in your head wonders whether the person or cause asking for money is legitimate.
+Oftentimes, this voice triumphs because giving away money is hard enough as it is.
+Then there are the bad apples that have sullied the name of nonprofits.
+Organizations like Kids Wish Network and the Cancer Fund of America only spend one to three percent of their donations on direct cash aid, with the vast majority of their income going to solicitors marketing their organization.
+Because of organizations like this, along with others that have permeated the media with their scandals, people are questioning the validity of those with even the most innocent of mission statements.

-So, you have reality working against you, and you’re expected, as a fundraiser, to convince a potential donor to give you their money.
+So you have reality working against you, but as a fundraiser you’re expected to convince a potential donor to give you their money.
 What do you do?

-Also, be careful about talking about what you HOPE their money is going to do.
-As soon as you set your donor’s money up for possible failure, that donor will assume you’re just spreading the honey on your words.
-Like a sleazy salesperson.
+Also, be careful about talking about what you hope their money is going to do.
+As soon as you set your donor’s money up for possible failure, that donor will assume you’re just spreading honey on your words, like a sleazy salesperson.
 Give definitive, measured responses, and don’t allow anything to be up for interpretation.

-And remember: Be succinct!
-Don’t be The Ramblin’ Man and go on and on about all the good your organization is going to do.
-Keep your information in the form of an elevator pitch—you should be able to say what exactly your organization is striving to do, and the steps you’ve already taken (with an example or two of evidence to back it up) in 60 seconds or less.
+Be succinct.
+Don’t go on and on about all the good your organization is going to do.
+Keep your information in the form of an elevator pitch.
+You should be able to say exactly what your organization is striving to do, and the steps you’ve already taken (with an example or two of evidence to back it up), in 60 seconds or less.